tilt-dev/tilt.build/docs/upgrade.md

 You can find a list of Tilt releases on [Tilt's GitHub Releases page](https://github.com/tilt-dev/tilt/releases).

-Usually it is sufficint to rerun the install script.
+Usually it is sufficient to rerun the install script.
 However, if you installed Tilt using one of the [alternative installation methods](install.html) you may need to use one of the [other upgrade methods](upgrade.html#other-upgrade-methods) listed below.

 macOS or Linux
 -----